netty/netty/CONTRIBUTING.md

 My system has IPv6 disabled.
 ```

-## How to submit a pull request
+## How to contribute your work

-Pull requests should be targeted at the branch for the latest stable releases.
-If the pull request is for fixing a bug which also affects an old branch like `3.x`, we recommend you to submit another pull request for that branch, too.

-1. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your changes against the upstream branch.
-Resolve any conflicts that arise.
-1. Write JUnit test cases if possible.
-If not sure about how to write one, ask to write one before it's merged.
-1. Run `mvn test` before the initial submission or the subsequent pushes, and ensure the build succeeds.

-For more information on developing Netty, please refer to [the developer guide](http://netty.io/wiki/developer-guide.html).
+Before submitting a pull request or push a commit, please read [our developer guide](http://netty.io/wiki/developer-guide.html).